English Renaissance theatre: Establishment of playhouses

 The first permanent English theatre, the Red Lion, opened in 1567 but it was a short-lived failure.
 The first successful theatres, such as The Theatre, opened in 1576.

 The establishment of large and profitable public theatres was an essential enabling factor in the success of English Renaissance drama.
 Once they were in operation, drama could become a fixed and permanent, rather than transitory, phenomenon.
 Their construction was prompted when the Mayor and Corporation of London first banned plays in 1572 as a measure against the plague, and then formally expelled all players from the city in 1575.
 This prompted the construction of permanent playhouses outside the jurisdiction of London, in the liberties of Halliwell/Holywell in Shoreditch and later the Clink, and at Newington Butts near the established entertainment district of St. George's Fields in rural Surrey.
 The Theatre was constructed in Shoreditch in 1576 by James Burbage with his brother-in-law John Brayne (the owner of the unsuccessful Red Lion playhouse of 1567) and the Newington Butts playhouse was set up, probably by Jerome Savage, some time between 1575 and 1577.
 The Theatre was rapidly followed by the nearby Curtain Theatre (1577), the Rose (1587), the Swan (1595), the Globe (1599), the Fortune (1600), and the Red Bull (1604).

+Elsewhere, the Vagabonds Act 1572 left itinerant actors liable to prosecution as vagrants and caused them to seek wealthy sponsors who could provide a permanent play house for them.
+At the same time, members of the aristocracy found it useful to have a playing company available to entertain royal or noble guests and thus advance their social status.